Skip to content

 Ownership.

-Each entitlement can carry an owner — a user or group responsible for deciding who gets it.
-Ownership surfaces during access reviews and drives approval routing when the entitlement is requested.
+Each resource — and everything it grants — can carry an owner: a user or group responsible for deciding who gets access.
+Ownership surfaces during access reviews and drives approval routing when access is requested.

 Stale observations.